editorconfig/editorconfig-core-go/README.md

 ## Installing

-We recommend the use of Go 1.13+ modules for this package.
+We recommend the use of Go 1.17+ modules for this package.
+Lower versions, such as 1.13, should be fine.

 Import by the same path.
 The package name you will use to access it is `editorconfig`.